GNOME/gtk/demos/node-editor/node-format.md

 # The Node file format

-GSK render nodes can be serialized and deserialized using APIs such as `gsk_render_node_serialize()` and `gsk_render_node_desrialize()`.
+GSK render nodes can be serialized and deserialized using APIs such as `gsk_render_node_serialize()` and `gsk_render_node_deserialize()`.
 The intended use for this is development - primarily the development of GTK - by allowing things such as creating testsuites and benchmarks, exchanging nodes in bug reports.
 GTK includes the `gtk4-node-editor` application for creating such test files.

 The format is a text format that follows the [CSS syntax rules](https://drafts.csswg.org/css-syntax-3/).
 In particular, this means that every array of bytes will produce a render node when parsed, as there is a defined error recovery method.
 For more details on error handling, please refer to the documentation of the aprsing APIs.